 Arizona has been called "America's Meth Lab of Democracy".
 Many hot button issues were tried here first and have since gone national-- on steroids.
 One of them is nativism.
-Back in 2013, I did a painting called, Navidad en Arizona - A Christmas Story.
-It was my response to the dehumanization of immigrants dying in our desert, and how women were accused of coming here just to have "anchor babies" and game our system.
+Back in 2013, I did a painting called, Navidad Baja Arizona - A Christmas Story.
+It was my response to the dehumanization of immigrants dying in our desert, and how women were accused of coming here to have "anchor babies" and game our system.

 - Linda Magdalena Victoria